-Vampire fans are getting younger and younger.
-For Halloween, for a new way to get reluctant readers to enjoy the classics, or just for fun, give it a try.
+For Halloween, for a new way to get reluctant readers to enjoy the classics, or just for fun, try some vampire lessons.

 Start with vampire literature: